MicrosoftDocs/power-automate-docs/articles/desktop-flows/pad-architecture.md

   - enduser
 ---

-# Power Automate Desktop Architecture
+# Power Automate Desktop architecture

-There are two different methods that Power Automate Desktop can use to connect to the cloud services to receive flow execution jobs.

-The first option is direct connectivity, while the other option requires the on-premises data gateway to be installed.
+There are two different methods that Power Automate Desktop can use to connect to the cloud services in order to receive flow execution jobs.
+The first option is direct connectivity, while the second option requires the on-premises data gateway to be installed.

 The data flow between the desktop and the cloud is the same in both options, only the application and user account that initiates the web requests are different.